Dladd66/business-retirement-vault-marketing/campaign-schedule.md

 #### Friday
 - ⏭️ Client success story posts (Karen or Alex)
-- 🔄 First batch of text messages to contact list
+- ✅ First batch of text messages to contact list (1-30 day leads and existing clients)

 #### Weekend
 - Engage with comments and responses